naturalis/3d-cetacean-scapulae/README.md

 ggplot2, a package for plotting data.
 ```
 ### Landmarks2Wireframe
-This script reads data, performs a Procrustes and Principal Component Analysis and plots the data.
+This script reads data, performs a Procrustes and a Principal Component Analysis.
+The result is plotted as a wireframe plot.

 |Parameter name	|Explanation|
 |---------------|-----------|